olehermanse/documentation/content/reference/language-concepts/variables.markdown

 ### Indirection

-The same expansion applies to the promiser when a variable is being defined, so a variable's name can itself be computed:
+The same expansion applies to the promiser when a variable is being defined, so a variable's name can be the value of another variable expanded:

 ```cf3 {skip TODO}
 vars: